Nottingham Moving Demand Trends: When Moves Take Longer

 Scenario modelling

-Scenario A: Midweek morning move from a terrace to a semi with flexible arrival window.
-Permit street has space near the door; steady routes avoid commuter peaks, keeping loading continuous.
+Scenario A: Midweek morning move from a terrace to a semi with a flexible arrival window.
+Parking is easier, the route is steadier and the crew can keep loading continuous without fighting for space.

 Practical scheduling checklist